 Fun holiday spot over summer, plenty of holiday rentals for families.

-Popular holiday destination over summer, hotels and accommodation, variety of restaurants and cafes and clothes shops along the foreshore.
+A popular holiday destination over summer, hotels and accommodation, variety of restaurants and cafes and clothes shops along the foreshore.

-Popular family camping spot where the river meets the ocean.
+A popular family camping spot where the river meets the ocean.

-Seaside older style town, not far from Cape Otway.
+A seaside older style town, not far from Cape Otway.